-- What does my school, program or organization hope to accomplish through social media?
+- What does your department or unit hope to accomplish through social media?

-- Who is my target audience and what channels are they using?
+- Who is your target audience?
+What channels are they using?

-- Do I have the resources available to regularly update and maintain this social media
+- Do you have the resources available to regularly update and maintain this social media

 - Some channels require more frequent updates.